KelvinHere/book-review-app/testing.md

 - All CRUD operations can be carried out on a database and that that database information makes it to the webpages it needs to get to.
 - All routes take the user to the correct webpages and contain the required information from the database.
 - All functions in app.py return the correct values.
+- All tests were initally made to fail as to avoid false negatives.

 On running the unittests in [testbookapp.py](https://github.com/KelvinHere/book-review-app/blob/master/testbookapp.py) the database is switched to an empty local database, some setup is required if running locally, as explained below in [Writing your own unittests](#writing-your-own-unittests).
 This allows